-By the Bog of Cats (2019) classroom theory and studio practice that ensures you graduate with the analysis, research, adaptation, invention, organization, and communication skills necessary to become an in-demand professional.
+Our students benefit from a combination of classroom theory and studio practice that ensures you graduate with the analysis, research, adaptation, invention, organization, and communication skills necessary to become an in-demand professional.

 We are a proud institutional member of USITT and all of our design faculty are active members of United Scenic Artists local 829.